 Powerful Practices: Core Methods of African Spiritual Psychics

-Divination: Reading the Messages of the Spirit World
+Divination: Reading Messages from the Spirit World

 Bone Throwing